If you're experiencing issues with configuring G Suite Password Sync (GSPS), see below for solutions to common issues with GSPS.

 There is currently a token limit per user account per client when using 3-legged OAuth to authenticate your Google domain.
 If the limit is reached, creating a new token automatically invalidates the oldest token without warning.

 To avoid token limits, you should use a service account, rather than 3-legged OAuth.
-For details, see Choose your Google authentication method.
+For details, go to Choose your Google authentication method.

 You can use the GSPS support tool to gather GSPS logs and troubleshooting information from all domain controllers.
 It connects to the writeable domain controllers in your domain and gathers the information listed in the troubleshooting checklist below (except for network connectivity tests).